claireruffing/Portfolio/README.md

 # Link to Portfolio Site

-The link to the hosted site is at https://www.claireruffingportfolio.com/ The site is hosted on AWS Amplify.
+The link to the hosted site is at https://www.claireruffingportfolio.com/ and is hosted on AWS Amplify.

 ## Amazon Web Services